zlord10z/PablitoChat/README.md

 To do:
 -RSA and AES crypto
--language text files which could be easily translated by anyone to other language (and build-in english translation) -pictures sending
+-language text files which could be easily translated by anyone (and translate app to english) -pictures sending
 -standalone server